Adventures » OA Canadian Odyssey » Parent's Information

 How much spending money should my son bring?

 Many participants do bring spending money.
 The participant is responsible for meals to and from the base.
-Both the Charles L. Sommers and Don Rogert Canoe Bases have a trading post where souvenirs and supplies may be purchased.
+The Charles L. Sommers Canoe Base has a trading post where souvenirs and supplies may be purchased.
 The amount of spending money brought by participants is at the discretion of the family.